 (3) The length of the individuals (cf. Figure X1) is measured by a folding ruler/measuring tape to the nearest 5 mm.
-The central measure is the length of the annual blade, which extends from the blade base to the first constriction ("Length 1").
-If there is no constriction, the entire blade represents the annual growth.
-In case of a constriction, the extremity represents the old blade

-(Length 2-Length 1), which is then also measured.
+The central measure is the length of the annual blade, which extends from the blade base to the constriction, if any ("Length 1").
+If there is no constriction, which is the typical case at the Disko stations, the entire blade represents the annual growth.
+In case of a constriction, the extremity represents the old blade (Length 2-Length 1), which is then also measured.
 "Length 3" is the length of the stipe and the haptera, which should be measured separately.
 It should be indicated whether the plant parts (blade, stipe, haptera) are entire or broken; the latter often being the case for haptera and stipe, and in some cases for the blade.
 In addition, the width of the blade is measured across the center of the blade.

-(4The wet weight of (a) the blade section corresponding to "Length 1" and (b) the blade section corresponding to the old blade "Length 2 minus Length 1" and (c) the stipe plus the haptera is measured.
+(4) The wet weight is measured for the blade section corresponding to "Length 1", the blade section corresponding to the old blade "Length 2 minus Length 1" and each of the stipe and haptera is measured.

 (5) For ww-dw conversion and subsequent analysis of CN content a cross-section including both the central flat part and the peripherical wavy part is cut at the center of the new blade (length 1).
 The cross-section should be ca 2-3 cm broad for the flat part, widening at the wavy periphery.
-The samples are weighed, and then dried to constant weight at 60 °C (to avoid the samples from sticking to the base, they are airdried before placing in the oven).
+The samples are weighed and then dried to constant weight at 60 °C (to avoid the samples from sticking to the base, they are airdried before placing in the oven).
 The dried material is weighed and stored.
-Based on the mean ww:dw relation for all blades, the dw for the blades can be calculated.
+The mean ww:dw relation for all blades is used for estimating blade .
 If there is no oven available, the algal tissue can be frozen at -18 °C and stored for later analysis.